magma/magma/docs/readmes/howtos/network_probe.md

 - domain_id : domain identifier
 - duration : specifies the lifetime of the task.
 If set to 0, the task will not expire until deleted through APIs.

-Each configured task in swagger will be propagated to the appropriate services (nprobe, liagentd, pipelined)
+Each configured task in swagger will be propagated to the appropriate services (nprobe, liagentd, pipelined).

 #### 2. Destinations management